 There were a number of adaptations of classical pieces in the band's book; Arab Dance from The Nutcracker Suite was written in 1941 but recorded in 1946.
-Pieces by Schumann, Delibes, Khachaturian, Grieg, and Brahms were also arranged for the band.
-This adaptation of Modest Mussorgsky's The Old Castle from Pictures at an Exhibition was probably written sometime in 1947 and was recorded for radio transcriptions that same year.
-After this performance the arrangement was modified and the flutes were removed.
-Alternate parts were created that included the vast majority of the cut flute parts.
-This publication presents Evans's original version, from his original score.
+Pieces by Schumann, Delibes, Mussorgsky, Grieg, and Brahms were also arranged for the band.
+This adaptation of Aram Khachaturian,'s Sabre Dance from the 1942 ballet Gayane was probably written sometime in 1947 for the performance and radio broadcast at the Glen Island Casino of that same year.
+It appears that this arrangement was never performed.